 - Retaking of the either the oral or written examination must take place within 2 months of the first examination date.

-Decisions and recommendations from the Advisory Committee must be recorded on the appropriate form which can be obtained from the department graduate secretary or the department graduate advisor.
+Recording the Outcome.
+Decisions and recommendations from the Advisory Committee must be recorded on the appropriate form, which can be obtained from the department graduate secretary or the department graduate advisor.
 This form must include signatures from committee members and the mentor.
 The Qualifying Examination can serve as a student committee meeting, with a grade assigned in the appropriate course based on the student's overall performance in the program at that point in time.

-Depending on the Advisory Committee's evaluation of the performance on the Qualifying Examination the student will either be (i) admitted to Doctoral candidacy, (ii) recommended for a Masters degree upon submission of a thesis typically composed of appropriate parts of the papers submitted for the Qualifying Examination, or (iii) dismissed from the program.
+Depending on the Advisory Committee's evaluation of the performance on the Qualifying Examination the student will either be (i) admitted to Doctoral candidacy (upon completion of all coursework), (ii) recommended for a Masters degree upon submission of a thesis typically composed of appropriate parts of the papers submitted for the Qualifying Examination, or (iii) dismissed from the program.
 Students who are admitted to candidacy may, thereafter, opt to submit a thesis and receive a Masters degree.

-Advancement to candidacy must occur at least 8 months and no more than 5 years preceding the award of a Ph.D.
+Advancement to Candidacy Status.
+Advancement to candidacy requires completion of the Qualifying Examination and all coursework.
+Passing the Qualifying Examination must occur at least 8 months and no more than 5 years preceding the award of a Ph.D.

-Doctoral degree and Master of Science candidates within the department must serve as a teaching assistant in the J210 course Microbiology for one semester during their graduate studies.
+Doctoral degree students within the department must serve as a teaching assistant in MICR J210 Microbiology & Immunology for one semester during their graduate studies.
 Students and their mentors will be notified that the student is needed for teaching at the start of a semester.
-Under extenuating circumstances, a student's mentor can make a written request asking to delay the student's teaching requirement for one semester.
+Under extenuating circumstances, a student’s mentor can make a written request asking to delay the student’s teaching requirement for one semester.
 The letter should be directed to the Graduate Advisor and the director of the J210 course.

 Teaching activities are considered a part of our graduate training program, and students will not be provided with additional compensation beyond their annual stipend for time devoted to teaching.